 This level of goal implies the ability to combine known elements and create a new whole, model, or structure that did not exist before.

 The core of achieving this category of goals lies in creative thinking.
 Students will perform appropriate activities aimed at achieving the goals from this level based on the following instructions:

-Create, invent, elaborate, summarise, make, picture, imagine, modify, connect, define assumptions, predict, determine keywords (basic thesis, title) combine, minimise, assemble, plan, generalise, manage, write, conclude, prepare, design,
+Create, invent, elaborate, summarize, make, picture, imagine, modify, connect, define assumptions, predict, determine keywords (basic thesis, title) combine, minimize, assemble, plan, generalize, manage, write, conclude, prepare, design,

 formulate, build, compose, generate, derive.

 Example: What would the world look like if humans suddenly vanished?

 Evaluation.
 (Judges the value of the content for a given purpose).

 The objectives at the evaluation level are standards that can be set by the learner, it is their own personal interpretation.
 Evaluative goals can be initiated by the instructions:

 Evaluate, prove, refute, argue, justify, support, convince, debate, resolve the ambiguity, weigh, prioritize, judge.